 When to Start Flea and Tick Treatment For Puppies & Kittens

 Getting a new puppy or kitten is such an amazing experience.
 The puppy breath, the tiny noses, and sleepy cuddles.
-But, with every adorable quirk comes new responsibilities.
+But, with every adorable quirk comes new responsibilities for pet parents.
 And the reality that you are now in charge of a small, living being.

-You may not know where to start when it comes to taking care of a new puppy.
-But one thing is for sure, protecting your puppy from fleas is important.
-And flea and tick prevention is a critical and necessary part of their livelihood.
+You may not know where to start when it comes to taking care of a new puppy or a young kitten.
+But one thing is for sure, protecting them from fleas and ticks is important.
+And flea and tick preventive medication is a critical and necessary part of their livelihood.

 In this article we'll cover:

-- When to start flea and tick prevention with young puppies (and kittens)
+• When to start flea and tick prevention

 The importance of flea and tick prevention